davidmreed/davidmreed.github.io/_drafts/circleci-sfdx-multiple-org-shapes.md

 This form can be extended even if your different org definitions require more configuration than is possible through the definition file.
 For example, each org might require installation of a different managed package with (for example) `sfdx force:package:install -i $PACKAGE_ID`.
 Or you might need to perform a different Metadata API deployment with `sfdx force:mdapi:deploy -d "$MD_API_SRC_DIR" -w 10`.
 Provided the build processes are *structurally* similar, templating and environment variables can help express them concisely and make the build easy to maintain.

+There's always the option, though, of copying and modifying our core build sequence into any individual job or set of jobs, making as many modifications as necessary.
+CircleCI will run them all the same, whichever route we take.

 ## Complete the Process with CircleCI Workflow

 The final step is to create a `workflow` entry in `config.yml`.
 The workflow ties together the different build jobs and expresses any dependencies between them.
 Lacking dependencies, the jobs will run in parallel, using as many containers as you have available.